Skip to content

 April 22, 1980, by a tie vote, the Kentucky Supreme Court upheld a state law requiring that a copy of the Ten Commandments remain posted in each public elementary and secondary school classroom.

 Localtonians wish a Happy Birthday to Murray native Dustin Lee Howard, born in 1986.
-Better known as Chuck Taylor on the professional wrestler circuit, he began his career at age 15, under the tutelage of Brandon Walker at the Old School Wrestling Training Academy in Hardin.
+Better known as Chuck Taylor on the professional wrestler circuit, he began his career at age 15, under the tutelage of Brandon Walker at the Old School Wrestling Training Academy in Hardin (Marshall County).

-April 22, 1998, Leif Meadows from Stanton caught a state record Golden Redhorse weighing 4 lbs., 5 ozs. in the Red River.
+April 22, 1998, Leif Meadows from Stanton caught a state record Golden Redhorse weighing 4.31 pounds in the Red River.

 April 22, 2000, Tiznow finished a nondescript 6th at 13.80-1 odds in his career debut at Santa Anita.

-April 22, 2003, Ashland native Brandon Webb made his MLB pitching debut with the Arizona Diamondbacks against the Montreal Expos.
-During his tenure with Kentucky, Webb set the all-time single-season record for strikeouts by a Wildcat (123).
+April 22, 2003, Ashland (Boyd County) native Brandon Webb made his MLB pitching debut with the Arizona Diamondbacks against the Montreal Expos.
+During his tenure with Kentucky, Webb set the all-time single-season record for strikeouts by a Wildcat in 2000 with 123.

-April 22, 2008, the Seahawks cut Florence native Shaun Alexander.
-He would play with the Redskins for the remainder of the year and then retire.
+April 22, 2008, the Seahawks cut Florence (Boone County) native Shaun Alexander.
+The future Hall of Famer would play with the Redskins for the remainder of the year and then retire.

 April 22, 2010, the world celebrated the 40th anniversary of Earth Day.

-April 22, 2021, Governor A. Beshear announced that 18 vaccinated residents caught coronavirus in an Eastern Kentucky nursing home, and one passed.
+April 22, 2021, the governor announced that 18 vaccinated residents caught coronavirus in an Eastern Kentucky nursing home, and one passed.
 These breakthrough cases came at a time when Kentucky’s vaccination rate slowed down.
-The governor continued to push the vaccine hard, “With 37% of Kentuckians vaccinated, there is still a risk of a 4th spike.
+Andy continued to push the vaccine hard, “With 37% of Kentuckians vaccinated, there is still a risk of a 4th spike.
 If people don’t get vaccinated, new variants will cause an increase in cases.”

-On April 22, 2022, a jury awarded a former chief financial officer of UK Healthcare $1.75 million after the university fired him in 2017 after he complained about his $330,000 annual salary.
-UK possibly thought his paycheck was too high for a healthcare industry bean counter.
-Meanwhile, the Feds arrested a Lexington man after he lied to secure a coronavirus relief loan for $50,000.
-If a little fish could steal $50k, it makes one wonder what the big hitters got away with, possibly billions.
+On April 22, 2022, a jury awarded a bean counter for UK Healthcare $1.75 million after the university fired him in 2017 after the man complained his $330,000 salary was too low.
+Meanwhile, the Feds arrested a Lexington man after lying to get a coronavirus relief loan for $50,000.
+Government watchdogs estimate fraudsters stole $280 billion in COVID-19 relief funding.